nicoletam/bst-dictionary/README.md

 ; A Token is a Str that contains only lowercase letters.

-(define-struct wnode (rank word misspellings left right)) ; A WNode is a
-;	(make-wnode Nat Token (listof Token) BST-Dictionary BST-Dictionarye) ; requires
-; rank is a positive integer representing the frequency of word ;	as it is used in the English language
-; misspellings is a list of common misspellings of word
+(define-struct wnode (rank word misspellings left right)) ; A WNode is a (make-wnode Nat Token (listof Token) BST-Dictionary BST-Dictionarye) ; Requires: rank is a positive integer representing the frequency of word as it is used in the English language ; misspellings is a list of common misspellings of word

 ; A BST-Dictionary is one of